OsuraHansaja/Offline-First-Notes-App/README.md

 ## Unresolved Issues:

 <p align="justify">
-  Due to an error within the node production enviornment, the offline application does not refresh.
+  Due to an error within the node production and build enviornment, the offline application does not refresh.
 This will be fixed in an upcoming update.
 </p>

 ---